-We may be unable to attract or retain skilled labor and personnel with experience in the cannabis sector, adequate equipment, parts and components, and we may be unable to attract, develop and retain additional employees required for our operations and future developments.
+We may be unable to attract or retain skilled labor and personnel with experience in our various areas of business, or to obtain adequate equipment, parts and components, and we may be unable to attract, develop and retain additional employees required for our operations and future developments.

-We may be unable to attract or retain employees with sufficient experience in the cannabis industry, and may prove unable to attract, develop and retain additional employees required for our development and future success.
+We may be unable to attract or retain employees with sufficient experience in our various areas of business, and may prove unable to attract, develop and retain additional employees required for our development and future success.

 Our success is currently largely dependent on the performance of our skilled employees.
 Our future success depends on our continuing ability to attract, develop, motivate and retain highly qualified and skilled employees.
 Qualified individuals are in high demand, and we may incur significant costs to attract and retain them.
+In addition, we recently announced the Restructuring Actions which included, among other things, aligning general and administrative costs with short-term business expectations and a reduction in headcount impacting a number of employees.
+The Restructuring Actions could lead to increased attrition amongst those employees who were not directly affected by the reduction in headcount, and we may not be successful at retaining such employees or attracting new employees, which may have a material adverse effect on our business, results of operations and financial condition.